As you may already know, padel was invented in 1969 in Acapulco, Mexico, by a certain Enrique Corcuera.

 Basically, the idea was to create a mix between Basque pelota and tennis, two sports that the inventor particularly liked.

-For Enrique De La Torre, pioneer of padel professional and great friend of the Mexican, the idea would have come during a nap:
+For Enrique De La Torre, pioneer of professional padel and great friend of the Mexican, the idea came during a nap:

-“In Acapulco the sun is strong and it is very hot in the afternoon.
-Enrique therefore used to take a nap from 15 p.m. to 17 p.m.
-Meanwhile, Viviana was having fun kicking the ball against a wall but it bothered him when he was sleeping.
-This is how he had the idea of adding walls on each side and a net and this is how the padel."
+"In Acapulco the sun is strong and it is very hot in the afternoon.
+So Enrique used to take a nap from 15pm to 17pm.
+During that time, Viviana would have fun hitting the ball against a wall but it bothered him when he was sleeping.
+That's how he had the idea of adding walls on each side and a net and that's how padel was born."

 After many tests with different configurations: rackets and tennis balls, squash, it was finally decided to play with flat wooden rackets, similar to those used in pickleball, a very popular racket sport in the United States.